Microsoft 🐔🐔

 In January 2025, Microsoft founder Bill Gates told the Wall Street Journal how “impressed” he was with Trump and his new administration.
 “I felt like he was energized and looking forward to helping to drive innovation,” Gates said of the president after dining for three hours with him at Mar-a-Lago.

-Microsoft as a company had donated $1 million to support Trump’s inauguration and also met with the president at Mar-a-Lago, but are keeping a much lower profile than the other tech giants whose bosses stood prominently by the president’s side on Jan.
-20, 2025.
-In the past, Gates, who is no longer calling the shots at the company, had been far more critical of Trump.
-But his recent pivot to a more favorable stance may have more to do with billionaire’s other interests, including efforts to gain government approval to build a $4 billion demonstration nuclear-power plant in rural Wyoming.
+In the past, Gates — who no longer calls the shots at the company — had been far more critical of Trump.
+But his pivot in 2025 to a more favorable stance may have more to do with the billionaire’s other interests, including efforts to gain government approval to build a $4 billion demonstration nuclear-power plant in rural Wyoming.
+Throughout the first year of the administration, Microsoft aligned itself with the Trump administration’s artificial-intelligence priorities, allowing it to secure a $6 billion cloud deal to support federal AI initiatives.

-By and large the company has kept its head out of politics since CEO and Chairman Satya Nadella took over a decade ago.
-Though it did drop a law firm that agreed to capitulate to Trump’s demands and offer pro-bono representation for White House causes.
+By and large the company has kept its head out of politics since Satya Nadella became CEO and chairman more than a decade ago — though it dropped a law firm that capitulated to Trump’s demands by offering pro-bono representation for White House causes.
 And after the inauguration, Nadella told a CNBC interviewer that he hoped that the Trump administration is not forming an oligarchy.

 DEI Doublespeak: